How To Read A California Accident Police Report

 - Notarized photocopy of your ID card or state driver’s license.

-You can get the police report in two ways, either by mail after filling the CHP 190 and mailing it, in which the report will be sent to the address of your choosing as soon as payment is processed.
+You can get a copy of the California accident police report in two ways, either by mail after filling the CHP 190 and mailing it, in which the report will be sent to the address of your choosing as soon as payment is processed.
 In case you don’t know the office where your report was filed and in turn, where you have to mail the request form you can always contact the CHP headquarters at (916) 843 – 3000 for inquiries on the process.

 The parties that can request a traffic collision report include but aren’t limited to: